Have you ever wondered why your emergency food storage never seems to live up to its promises?

 Every company must accurately share nutritional information about their products, so just be on the lookout for it!

-Many emergency food supply companies use a variety of different oils in the production of their food.
+Many food storage companies use a variety of different oils in the production of their food.

 What most companies don't do, however, is use the best ones.
 A lot of the time, they will use Soybean oil, as we mentioned earlier.

 One of the main issues with several oils is the stable shelf life length for your emergency food storage.

 For example, soybean oil only has a stable shelf life of about a year; however, it is recommended that you store emergency food kits with it for a few months only.

 This principle applies to most other oils.
 There are a few exceptions to this rule, however.

 Coconut oil is known to last for several years, even beyond its estimated shelf date.